JuliaGPU/HSARuntime.jl/README.md

+# ROCr.jl

-# HSARuntime.jl - Julia interface to the HSA runtime
+*Julia interface to the ROCm platform runtime.*

+This package provides a low-level interface for launching kernels from HSACO files.
+To run kernels written in Julia, see the [AMDGPUnative.jl](https://github.com/JuliaGPU/AMDGPUnative.jl) package.

 ## Requirements

-### Installed
+To build and run ROCr.jl, you need a functioning ROCm installation.
+More specifically the following components are required:

 * [ROCR](https://github.com/RadeonOpenCompute/ROCR-Runtime)
 * [ROCT](https://github.com/RadeonOpenCompute/ROCT-Thunk-Interface)
 * Recent Linux kernel with AMDGPU and HSA enabled

-### Setup Instructions
-Currently, the requirements to get everything working properly is a bit poorly documented in the upstream docs for any distro other than Ubuntu.
-So here is a list of requirements I've found through the process of making this work:
+Distro-specific setup instructions can be found in the [AMDGPUnative documentation](https://juliagpu.gitlab.io/AMDGPUnative.jl), as well as the [official ROCm installation guide](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html).

-Make sure /dev/kfd has a group other than root that you can add your user to.
+As a reminder, make sure `/dev/kfd` has a group other than `root` that you can add your user to.
-I recommend adding your user to the "video" group, and setting the ownership of /dev/kfd to root:video with 660 permissions.
-Or, run as root!
+It is recommended adding your user to the `video` group, and setting the ownership of `/dev/kfd` to `root:video` with 660 permissions.
-(Don't actually do this)

-The correct libraries in your LD_LIBRARY_PATH or standard library locations:
+Finally, make sure that the following libraries are in you `LD_LIBRARY_PATH`:
 * libhsa-runtime64.so
 * libhsakmt.so

-In terms of Linux kernel versions, just pick the newest one you can (I'm running 4.20 as I type this).
-If building your own kernel, make sure all the regular AMDGPU and HSA options are enabled.

-You will also need `ld.lld` installed on your system (provided by LLVM/Clang);
-if you built Julia from source, you should have a copy somewhere in `deps/scratch/llvm-*/*/bin/` that you can add to your PATH.

-Once all of this is setup properly, you should be able to `] build HSARuntime` successfully; after that, if you have a supported GPU attached and enabled, `] test HSARuntime` should work exactly as you might expect.
+Once everything is properly setup and configured, you should be able to `] build ROCr` successfully;
+after that, if you have a supported GPU attached and enabled, `] test ROCr` should work exactly as you might expect.

-## TODO
-* Document some key Linux kernel config options to have enabled
-* Make deps/wrap.jl use system-installed HSA headers